nodeintegration/denv/README.md

 ```
 $ type denv| grep function
 denv is a function
+$ type denv| grep function
+denv-init is a function
 ```
 If you are curious what this is exactly doing before you load it into your shell:
 ```